vwilson05/finance-assistant/docs/database_setup.md

 - `User`: User authentication and profile
 - `FinancialProfile`: User financial information
-- `InvestmentAccount`: Investment accounts
-- `InvestmentTransaction`: Investment transactions
-- `InvestmentStrategy`: AI-generated investment strategies
+- `Strategy`: AI-generated investment strategies
-- `ChatHistory`: User interactions with the AI assistant
+- `ChatMessage`: User interactions with the AI assistant

 For detailed information about each model, see [database_schema.md](database_schema.md).

 ## Development Workflow

-1. Make changes to the models in `app/models/`
+1. Make changes to the models in `src/models/`
 2. Create a new migration
 3. Apply the migration
 4. Test the changes